U.S. News Rankings

 |School mission and unique qualities (as provided by the school):|

 Wabash college is a private liberal arts college that educates men to think critically, act responsibly, lead effectively and live humanely.
 Wabash is a student-centered institution governed entirely by the Gentleman's Rule, which calls for students to conduct themselves at all times as gentlemen and responsible citizens.
 Nearly three-quarters of all Wabash students will study off campus, either as part of an Immersion Learning course or in a traditional semester abroad program.
 Wabash's broad-based liberal arts curriculum prepares men for law, medical, and graduate schools, and internships help men prepare for business careers.
 Over 70 percent of graduating seniors will have worked in a paid internship.
-There are new programs in Asian Studies, Dual Engineering, and Business Leadership.
+There are new Dual Degree programs in Engineering and Accounting, and programs in Asian Studies and Business Leadership.

 |School type||private, men's college|

 When applying to Wabash College, it's important to note the application deadline is rolling, and the early action deadline and the early decision deadline are December 1 and November 15, respectively.
 The application fee at Wabash College is $40.
-It is more selective, with an acceptance rate of 62.9 percent.
+It is selective, with an acceptance rate of 67 percent.